yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 	"./art.png| 4K beach episode (Xenoblade Chronicles Definitive Edition)"
   >}}

-Progress on `Project A.R.T`. is going well, most major problems have been addressed.
-Morph had several eureka moments with Project Gaia.
+Progress on `Project A.R.T.` is going well, most major problems have been addressed.
+Morph had several eureka moments with `Project Gaia`.
 And now other secret recipes are in the oven, waiting their turn.

 That’s all folks!
 Thank you for your attention — happy playing, and see you next time!